5 Of The Best Weekend Trips To Take From Mumbai During Covid

 Nearest Railway Station: Igatpuri/Palghar

-While lockdown restrictions are being lifted by the government, it DOES NOT mean that the threat of Covid is gone.
-It still remains a very real risk.
+As of 11 May 2021, traveling in Maharashtra is allowed only for emergencies.
+That means you’ll have to postpone your getaways.
+Even when the rules are relaxed, the risk of infection remains considerably high.
 So we’d like to impress upon you that it’s best you avoid any unnecessary travel.
 But if you’re set on having that weekend getaway, here are the things to bear in mind:

 Follow social distancing norms at all times, everywhere you go.